keptn/keptn.github.io/content/docs/concepts/keptn-tools/index.md

 looks a lot like a pipeline.
 But you are in full control of which tools execute for each task.

-* For example, if one team wants CircleCI to action the deployment task?
-Fine - have CircleCI listen for the `deployment.triggered` task and run an entire pipeline in response.
+* For example, if one team wants CircleCI to action the deployment task. you can have CircleCI listen for the `deployment.triggered` task and run an entire pipeline in response.
 * If a different team uses Jenkins instead, their project can have Jenkins listen for the `deployment.triggered` event.
 The sequence is identical but the two teams are empowered to use different tooling.